odebroqueville/contextSearch/README.md

 -   Webextension-polyfill v0.12.0 minified with many contributors, which can be found on GitHub here: https://github.com/mozilla/webextension-polyfill
 -   SortableJS v1.15.6 minified with many contributors, which can be found on GitHub here: https://github.com/SortableJS/Sortable/blob/1.15.6/Sortable.min.js
 -   Promptcat by sevenreasons which can also be found on GitHub here: https://github.com/sevenreasons/promptcat
+-   CodeMirror 6 by Marijn Haverbeke <marijn@haverbeke.berlin>, Adrian Heine <mail@adrianheine.de>, and others which can be found on GitHub here: https://github.com/codemirror/dev/

 ## Development Configuration